Transport Planning: Policy and Principles

 What will I be doing?

 The course is delivered via a combination of lectures, tutorials, design projects, computing sessions, and laboratory demonstrations.
 You will be encouraged to attend meetings of the professional institutions, where relevant topics are being discussed.
-Where possible, site visits and guest lectures will be organised.
+Where possible, guest lectures will also be organised.

 What about after uni?

-Course graduates will be well equipped to meet the challenges of the modern structural engineering industry.
-Graduates might typically work as a structural engineer in a design office or for an engineering consultancy.
-Many alumni have progressed to pivotal appointments in prestigious building schemes and roles.
+Course graduates will be well-equipped to meet the challenges of the modern transport industry.
+Many of our alumni have progressed to pivotal appointments in transport schemes and roles at local and national organisations and government departments.

 What you need to know